getdish/dish/docs/nate.md

 - mobile
 - should we do a mobile web mode that is just flat / no drawer,
     - may actually save time in not too long run?

+---

+- move react-query to react-fetch@latest

+---

+ideas around "what would make for really interesting data-focused articles?" eg analyzing cuisine trends over time, showing a lot of points across larger areas, and more.

+similary, split out other types of articles and see what overlaps